gasilva/dataAndModelsCovid19/README.md

    -h, --help            show this help message and exit --countries COUNTRY_CSV
                          Countries on CSV format.
 It must exact match the data names or you will get out of bonds error.
+No space before or after commas.
    --download-data       Download fresh data and then run --start-date START_DATE
                          Start date on MM/DD/YY format ...
 I know ...It